FIN7

 S0145 POWERSOURCE [1] Application Layer Protocol: DNS, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: PowerShell, Hide Artifacts: NTFS File Attributes, Ingress Tool Transfer, Query Registry

-S0194 PowerSploit [5][6] Access Token Manipulation, Account Discovery: Local Account, Audio Capture, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Boot or Logon Autostart Execution: Security Support Provider, Command and Scripting Interpreter: PowerShell, Create or Modify System Process: Windows Service, Credentials from Password Stores: Windows Credential Manager, Data from Local System, Domain Trust Discovery, Hijack Execution Flow: Path Interception by PATH Environment Variable, Hijack Execution Flow: Path Interception by Unquoted Path, Hijack Execution Flow: DLL Search Order Hijacking, Hijack Execution Flow: Path Interception by Search Order Hijacking, Input Capture: Keylogging, Obfuscated Files or Information: Indicator Removal from Tools, Obfuscated Files or Information: Command Obfuscation, OS Credential Dumping: LSASS Memory, Process Discovery, Process Injection: Dynamic-link Library Injection, Query Registry, Reflective Code Loading, Scheduled Task/Job: Scheduled Task, Screen Capture, Steal or Forge Kerberos Tickets: Kerberoasting, Unsecured Credentials: Credentials in Registry, Unsecured Credentials: Group Policy Preferences, Windows Management Instrumentation
+S0194 PowerSploit [5][6] Access Token Manipulation, Account Discovery: Local Account, Audio Capture, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Boot or Logon Autostart Execution: Security Support Provider, Command and Scripting Interpreter: PowerShell, Create or Modify System Process: Windows Service, Credentials from Password Stores: Windows Credential Manager, Data from Local System, Domain Trust Discovery, Hijack Execution Flow: Path Interception by PATH Environment Variable, Hijack Execution Flow: Path Interception by Unquoted Path, Hijack Execution Flow: DLL, Hijack Execution Flow: Path Interception by Search Order Hijacking, Input Capture: Keylogging, Obfuscated Files or Information: Indicator Removal from Tools, Obfuscated Files or Information: Command Obfuscation, OS Credential Dumping: LSASS Memory, Process Discovery, Process Injection: Dynamic-link Library Injection, Query Registry, Reflective Code Loading, Scheduled Task/Job: Scheduled Task, Screen Capture, Steal or Forge Kerberos Tickets: Kerberoasting, Unsecured Credentials: Credentials in Registry, Unsecured Credentials: Group Policy Preferences, Windows Management Instrumentation

 S0416 RDFSNIFFER [18] Indicator Removal: File Deletion, Input Capture: Credential API Hooking, Native API

-S0496 REvil [8][5][14][9] Access Token Manipulation: Create Process with Token, Access Token Manipulation: Token Impersonation/Theft, Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Windows Command Shell, Command and Scripting Interpreter: PowerShell, Command and Scripting Interpreter: Visual Basic, Data Destruction, Data Encrypted for Impact, Deobfuscate/Decode Files or Information, Drive-by Compromise, Encrypted Channel: Asymmetric Cryptography, Execution Guardrails: Mutual Exclusion, Exfiltration Over C2 Channel, File and Directory Discovery, Impair Defenses: Safe Mode Boot, Impair Defenses: Disable or Modify Tools, Indicator Removal: File Deletion, Ingress Tool Transfer, Inhibit System Recovery, Loss of Productivity and Revenue, Masquerading: Match Legitimate Name or Location, Masquerading, Modify Registry, Native API, Obfuscated Files or Information: Encrypted/Encoded File, Obfuscated Files or Information: Fileless Storage, Permission Groups Discovery: Domain Groups, Phishing: Spearphishing Attachment, Process Injection, Query Registry, Remote Services, Scripting, Service Stop, Service Stop, Standard Application Layer Protocol, System Information Discovery, System Location Discovery: System Language Discovery, System Service Discovery, Theft of Operational Information, User Execution: Malicious File, User Execution, Windows Management Instrumentation
+S0496 REvil [9][5][16][10] Access Token Manipulation: Create Process with Token, Access Token Manipulation: Token Impersonation/Theft, Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Windows Command Shell, Command and Scripting Interpreter: PowerShell, Command and Scripting Interpreter: Visual Basic, Data Destruction, Data Encrypted for Impact, Deobfuscate/Decode Files or Information, Drive-by Compromise, Encrypted Channel: Asymmetric Cryptography, Execution Guardrails: Mutual Exclusion, Exfiltration Over C2 Channel, File and Directory Discovery, Impair Defenses: Safe Mode Boot, Impair Defenses: Disable or Modify Tools, Indicator Removal: File Deletion, Ingress Tool Transfer, Inhibit System Recovery, Local Storage Discovery, Loss of Productivity and Revenue, Masquerading: Match Legitimate Resource Name or Location, Masquerading, Modify Registry, Native API, Obfuscated Files or Information: Encrypted/Encoded File, Obfuscated Files or Information: Fileless Storage, Permission Groups Discovery: Domain Groups, Phishing: Spearphishing Attachment, Process Injection, Query Registry, Remote Services, Scripting, Service Stop, Service Stop, Standard Application Layer Protocol, System Information Discovery, System Location Discovery: System Language Discovery, System Service Discovery, Theft of Operational Information, User Execution: Malicious File, User Execution, Windows Management Instrumentation

 S0390 SQLRat [14] Command and Scripting Interpreter: Windows Command Shell, Command and Scripting Interpreter: PowerShell, Deobfuscate/Decode Files or Information, Indicator Removal: File Deletion, Ingress Tool Transfer, Obfuscated Files or Information: Command Obfuscation, Scheduled Task/Job: Scheduled Task, User Execution: Malicious File